helloitsdaksh/TransLingo/README.md

 ## Features

-- Translation from German to English and vice versa.
+- Translation from German to English.
 - Interactive web interface using Streamlit.
 - Attention visualization for understanding model predictions.